 2. Employees with good mental well-being are more creative and innovative

 Research by BetterUp in the United States shows that employees who don’t feel good about themselves find it more difficult to be creative and innovative.
 The reverse is also true: Happy employees are much more creative and innovative.

 This is because creative thinking, challenging existing ideas, and experimenting require more brain power than following the status quo.
 If your mind is full of worries, then you don’t have the head space for this.
 It blocks your creative process.

-3. Increased mental health = lower presenteeism
+3. Increased mental well-being issues= lower presenteeism

 It isn’t just absent employees that cost money.
 There are also costs associated with employees who are present, but don’t get a lot done because they aren’t feeling great.
 This phenomenon is known as presenteeism.
 Employees might be stressed out, exhausted or unmotivated but they’re still physically present at work because they (feel like they) have to be.